It’s “What have you been watching?”, your chance to recommend anything you’ve been watching this week

 1×7 – Equinox: The Book of Fate

 A somewhat disappointing episode that fumbles the ball passed to it by last week’s events.
 True, James Remar gets to be a bad ass and once again, Black Lightning proves to be the best dad in the world.
-But, largely daft, especially the lightning guns and (spoiler alert) the very weird supernatural stuff that appeared at the end.
+But, largely daft, especially the lightning guns and (spoiler alert) (spoiler alert) the very weird supernatural stuff that appeared at the end.
 And let’s not overlook the musical interlude, either, just as it seemed to be escaping the shadow of Luke Cage.

 DC’s Legends of Tomorrow (US: The CW; UK: Sky1)